matheshvaithiyanathan/Kaalen-v2.0_windows/README.md

 ### Installation

 In the top of this page, you will find 'Actions'.
 Click on it and click on the most recent action.
-This will have an artifact which is the most recent for the windows in it.
+This will have an artifact named 'kaalen-windows-installer' at the bottom of the page.

 ---
 ### ✏️ Author's Note